 - FAQ page etc.

-Check if your page includes elements such as videos, images found on competitor pages?
+Check if your page includes elements such as videos, and images found on competitor pages.
 This can give you an idea to structure your guide page in a way that users can digest that information.

 Optimise Guide for EAT

 The guide content also contributes to your site’s EAT (expertise, authoritativeness and trustworthiness).
 You need to show your visitors that you are the expert behind the guide content with real knowledge to gain their trust and find it useful to ultimately convert.
 Expertise is important for Google too, so make sure you show off your expertise and specialist knowledge with whatever content you build.
 Make sure it satisfies user intent and is comprehensive enough.

 Never rush with guide content.
 Take your time to produce well-researched quality content written by an expert who knows the topic well and that adds value to your users and your site.
 Don’t just copy content that can be found elsewhere.
 Produce original content with unique data.
 When accompanied by expert quotes that you can highlight in your guide, it makes your guide credible and stands out from the rest of your competitors.

 Optimise for Featured Snippets & People Also Ask

 Featured snippets on SERPs are usually triggered by a question, which is a great opportunity for your guide content as they improve clicks and traffic.
 The best way to obtain a featured snippet is by replicating the current format (headers, bullets style etc) of an existing featured snippet for your guide topic.
 Replicate some parts of the current SERP’s featured snippet result but you will need to add a unique spin on your content, with a much more relevant answer.
 Make sure your title tag and meta descriptions use the question that you’re trying to answer and make sure they stand out.
 Add relevant images to our guide and optimise it for the featured snippet query or risk Google showing someone else’s image.